MMZK1526/mmzk-typeid/README.md

   putStrLn $ KID.toString kindID'

   -- Make 10 KindIDs in a batch.
-They are guaranteed to have the same timestamp and of ascending order: kindIDs <- KID.genKindIDs 10 "mmzk" mapM_ (putStrLn .
+They are guaranteed to have the same timestamp and of ascending order: kindIDs <- KID.genKindIDs @"mmzk" 10 mapM_ (putStrLn .
 KID.toString) kindIDs

   -- Parse a KindID from string: